MicrosoftDocs/architecture-center/docs/networking/architecture/azure-dns-private-resolver-content.md

   | blob.core.windows.net | 10.0.0.8 | DNS forwarder |
   | azure-api.net | 10.0.0.8 | DNS forwarder |

-- A hub network.
+- A hub networks.

-  - VPN Gateway or an ExpressRoute connection is used for the hybrid connection to Azure.
+  - VPN Gateway or an ExpressRoute connection netowrk is used for the hybrid connection to Azure.
   - Azure Firewall provides a managed firewall as a service.
 The firewall instance resides in its own subnet.
-  - The following table lists the parameters that are configured for DNS Private Resolver.
+  - The DNS Private Resolver is deployed on its own network (seperated from the Expressroute Gateway network).
+The following table lists the parameters that are configured for DNS Private Resolver.
 For App1 and App2 DNS names, the DNS forwarding rule set is configured.

   | Parameter | IP address |
   | ----- | ----- |